pmccrind/slide_puzzle/README.md

 ### Resources

-Huge shout out to [101computing](https://www.101computing.net/sliding-puzzle/) for the basis of my version as well as the template on how I laid out the rest of the code.
+Huge shout out to [101computing](https://www.101computing.net/sliding-puzzle/) for the basis of this version as well as the template on how I laid out the rest of the code.